iRevive/fmq/docs/examples/proxy.md

 }
 ```

-Also, we can add a `MessageObserver` that all proxied messages:
+Also, we can add a `MessageObserver` that observers all proxied messages:

 ```scala mdoc:silent
 import cats.effect.{Sync, Timer}